-ORGANIZATIONAL DIALOGUE AND STRATEGY
+ORGANIZATIONAL DIALOGUE

-As part of ongoing processes and in response to global movements against racism and racial discrimination following the death of George Floyd in the United States, IASC member organizations established mechanisms for internal dialogue and communications to obtain staff perspectives and experiences, to collect data to better understand patterns of racism, and to inform policy and strategy development for broader systemic/organizational change.
+As part of ongoing processes and in response to global movements against racism and racial discrimination, IASC member organizations established mechanisms for internal dialogue and communications to obtain staff perspectives and experiences, to collect data to better understand

-Messaging and communication from senior management is key in demonstrating zero tolerance and a commitment to acknowledging and addressing racism and racial discrimination.
-In addition, it helps to reinforce the role of managers to foster trustful, safe, open, inclusive, respectful and accountable work environments, both virtual and physical.
+Messaging and communication from senior management are key in demonstrating zero tolerance and a commitment to acknowledging and addressing racism and racial discrimination.
+In addition, it reinforces the role of managers to foster trustful, safe, open, inclusive, respectful and accountable work environments, both virtual and physical.
 Effective two-way communication between staff and management creates a safe space for dialogue and helps to normalize discussions on race.